 - Finance and Property sub-board: financial, assets, leases, external auditor reports

 - Risk and Audit Committee: government policy, quality assurance, external evaluations and continuous improvement strategy

 - Chief Executive Officer and Managers provide bimonthly reports to Board against forward plan and operational plans.
 Review by Board includes ensuring risks are managed

 - Managers report to Chief Executive Officer against operational plan, program reviews, team development, productivity against contracts, and staff management responsibilities

 - Paper-based and computerised internal data collection and document management systems provide audit trails for services delivered, and compliance with processes and protocols

-- Recruitment and Board appointment process includes police checks, working with children checks review and signing of the Agency’s code of ethics signature form and confidentiality agreement form and declaration of interests.
+- Recruitment and Board appointment process includes police checks, working with children checks, review and signing of the Agency’s code of ethics, confidentiality agreement, code of conduct and for Board Appointments, declaration of interests.

 Recommendations to the Risk & Audit Committee are posed for their consideration.
 Adopted recommendations are put forward to the Board for endorsement.